SINCE 1977 :: AGAINST THE MAINSTREAM :: AGAINST THE NORM

 Unfortunately, a few weeks later Brewford T. Justice had to suspend his work for Radio Sylvia due to severe illness.
 As a consequence, we were not able to use our "Studio North" any longer.
 The "Sonnabend of Death" was discontinued and the "Harte Zeiten" show also had to take a break.
 We could not continue the Radio Sylvia Hotline either.

-But we were absolutely determined not to give up.
+But we were absolutely determined to carry on broadcasting.
 So - instead of the "Sonnabend of Death" - we aired the show "Blackout" with Mark Andersen on 4th February 2017 from 6 p.m. to 8 p.m.
-Until today the "Blackout" runs regularly on every 1st Saturday of the month.
+During the following months, the "Blackout" ran regularly on every 1st Saturday of the month.

 To improve the Radio Sylvia sound even more, we put the legendary Orban Optimod soundprocessing into operation in April 2017.